rubinius/rubinius-website-archive/doc/en/memory-system/object-layout.markdown

 fact that pointers to Ruby objects in virtual machine are always aligned and therefore not every possible word sized value is a valid pointer.

-On for example a 32 bit system pointers are 32 bit aligned, so that means that for example `0x1` can never be a valid pointer.
+On a 32 bit system, for example, pointers are 32 bit aligned, so that means that `0x1` can never be a valid pointer.
 This means that we can use these address values for other purposes.
 The same of course is also valid for 64 bit systems where pointers are aligned too.